-Aras Innovator has the ability to store properties as "Multi-Lingual Properties".
-A multi-lingual property will store multiple values for the same property.
-The value displayed will be based on the language defined in Aras Innovator for your Locale.
-In most cases, if there is no value for a specific language, the value for the default language (English) will be shown.
+Aras Innovator has the ability to store properties as 'Multi-Lingual Properties'.
+A multi-lingual property stores multiple values for the same property.
+The value displayed is based on the language defined in Aras Innovator for your Locale.
+In most cases, if there is no value for a specific language, the value for the default language (English) is shown.